Utility submeter: Overview

 Typically a multi-tenant dwelling has either one master meter for the entire property or a meter for each building and the property is responsible for the entire utility bill.
 Submetering allows property owners who supply utilities to their tenants the ability to account for each tenant's usage in measurable terms.
 By fairly billing each tenant for their portion, submetering promotes conservation and offsets the expense of bills generated from a master meter, maintenance and improvements for well water systems, lagoon, or septic systems.
 Submetering is legally allowable in most states and municipalities, but owners should consult a Utility Management Vendor for assistance with local and state compliance and regulations.

-Typical users of submetering are mobile home parks, apartments, condominiums, townhouses, student housing, and commercial plazas.
+Typical users of submetering are mobile home parks, apartments, condominiums, townhouses, student housing, and commercial areas.
 Usually, utility submetering is placed in situations where the local utility cannot or will not individually meter the utility in question.
 Municipal Utility companies are often reluctant to take on metering individual spaces for several reasons.
 One reason is that rental space tenants tend to be more transient and are more difficult to collect from.
 By billing only the owner, they can place liens on real property if not paid (as opposed to tenants they may not know exist or who have little to lose if they move without paying).
 Utilities also generally prefer not to have water meters beyond their easement (i.e., the property boundary), since leaks to a service line would be before the meter and could be of less concern to a property owner.
 Other reasons include difficulty in getting access to meters for reading, or electrical systems and plumbing not suitable for submetering.